Easy Baked Oatmeal Bananas Blueberries Baby Recipe

 Ingredient information

-Rolled oats - These are great and versatile, they can be made into bars or blitzed into pancakes.
+Rolled oats - Or quick oats are great and versatile, they can be made into bars or blitzed into pancakes.

-Banana - Bananas are great for weaning as finger food, mashed or baked.
+Banana - Ripe bananas slices are great for weaning as finger food, mashed or baked.

 Egg - I use a free range egg with the lion stamp, perfect from 6 months old.

-Baking powder - A touch of raising agent needed.
+Baking powder - A touch of raising agent needed for this baked blueberry oats recipe.

 Cinnamon - Cinnamon adds sweetness and earthy tones that work so well with oats.

-Blueberries - Packed with antioxidants, they had to be included, for a pop of sweetness too!
+Blueberries - Juicy blueberries are packed with antioxidants, they had to be included, for a pop of sweetness too!
 Squish them between your fingers from 6 months old.

 Serving suggestion

-The baked oats would be great served with a mango pot, peach melba, or even just some plain Greek yogurt with extra squished blueberries and some mashed or whole strawberries if you like.
+The blueberry banana baked oatmeal would be great served with a mango pot, peach melba, or even just some plain Greek yogurt swirled with peanut butter or almond butter with extra squished plump fresh blueberries and some fresh fruit such as mashed or whole strawberries if you like with a sprinkling of chia seeds or flax seeds.

 Storage instructions

-The baked oats can be stored in the fridge for up to 3 days, stored in an airtight container.
+The banana oatmeal can be stored in the fridge for up to 3 days, stored in an airtight container.
+Just make sure you cool the oatmeal bake to room temperature before transferring to the fridge.

 To defrost the baked oats, leave in the fridge overnight to defrost and make sure it is fully defrosted, before re heating.